Academy of Managed Care Pharmacy (AMCP)

 The Oncology Pharmacy Student Organization (OPSO) is a new student organization whose mission is to allow pharmacy students to make an impact in fighting cancer and promoting oncology pharmacy practice.
 The vision of the organization is to assist and advocate for all individuals affected by cancer and to help students interested in oncology to be able to practice as oncology pharmacists.

-Advisor: Tracy Brooks, assistant professor of pharmaceutical sciences and Menner Family Endowed Faculty Fellow
+Advisor: Tracy Brooks, associate professor of pharmaceutical sciences and Menner Family Endowed Faculty Fellow

 Pediatric Pharmacy Association